 The terrain here is very flat and wide open.
 In some ways it feels like a cow pasture that they just converted into a golf course at some point.
 There are some creeks that meander throughout to provide some sense of direction.
 Otherwise, it’s pretty sprawling across a big field.

 Absolutely the most interesting thing about Lewis & Clark is that it is the first course I’ve ever played with astroturf greens.
-The tees, fairways and rough are all normal grass and, to be honest, were fairly well kept.
+The tees, fairways and rough are all normal grass and, to be honest, were fairly well kept for winter.
 I am not sure why they opted to go with fake turf on the greens, but I guess that gives them an excuse not to mow as often—especially during the rainy season.
 Each green had two different hole locations pre-cut so they can change up the hole positions a little if they want.

 Not only were the greens astroturf, but they were super tiny and extremely firm.
 No matter what type of shot you play, I’m not sure it’s possible to hold them.
 The grass around them was soft and several greens had a large, thick collar of rough in place of what might normally be a fringe cut.
 Anything landing short would stick and stop.
 Anything landing on a green would bounce and I don’t think any amount of backspin would help much.
 They were crazy!